gbouritsas/cvpr18_multimodal_weakly_supervised_learning/README.md

 This code implements the weakly supervised learning algorithm as described in the paper [1] and runs the related experiments.
 Some files are obtained from Dr. Bojanowski https://github.com/piotr-bojanowski/actor-action.

-1. Download and setup MOSEK for MATLAB https://docs.mosek.com/8.1/toolbox/install-interface.html(Our code is tested with MOSEK 8.1)
+1. Download and setup MOSEK for MATLAB https://docs.mosek.com/8.1/toolbox/install-interface.html (Our code is tested with MOSEK 8.1)
 2. Modify the paths in learn_faces.m, learn_actions.m similarly to the previous components of the system.
 3. In order to run the experiments of the algorithm on the visual concept of faces run :